United States–Africa Leaders Summit 2022

-The United States–Africa Leaders Summit 2022 was an international conference held in Washington, D.C., from December 13–15, 2022.
+The United States–Africa Leaders Summit 2022 was an international summit held in Washington, D.C., from December 13–15, 2022.
 The summit was hosted by United States President Joe Biden, and attended by leaders from 49 African states, as well as the head of the African Union Commission.

 The event's overall goal was to rebuild and strengthen relations between the United States and African countries.
 Specifically, the summit focused on issues relating to health, climate change, food security, conflicts, and cooperation in space.

 Background

 The first United States–Africa Leaders Summit was held in 2014 by United States President Barack Obama.
 In July 2022, Biden announced that he would hold a second summit.
 Under the administration of his predecessor, Donald Trump, foreign policy emphasis was shifted away from Africa.
 In addition, the influence of other powers, such as China, grew significantly on the continent during the years preceding the second summit.